RaziehSh1987/3D-landmarks-Pose_estimation/README.md

 "BlazePose3D_Using_2D_Keypoints.ipynb" is a correct code(but MediaPipe code doesn't have a precise output),just we must set the address of 2D video as a file_path then this code save the coordinates of all frames of video in a txt file now, we should give the address of each cordinates to Show_Skeleton.cs  code to show the skelton of animation in unity application
-tip: drag and drop  the "Show_Skeleton.cs" into a Main_Camera
+tip: drag and drop  the "Show_Skeleton.cs" into a Main_Camera to show the skeletons and Camera follow the character
 tip: in unity --> we must add multi mini Circles in the scene with the corespond material then assigne each circle to each corespond variable of Show_Skeleton.cs script in Main_Camera the result of Predicted 3d Landmarks with Blazepose is: